RickvBork/Programming-Project/REPORT.md

  # 2. Technical design

 ## &nbsp;&nbsp; 2.1 High level overview

- # Data structure

-# request.py
+#### 2.1.1 request.py
 Python handles the data structure which is used by JavaScript to generate visualizations.

-# F1.js
+#### 2.1.2 F1.js
 JavaScript handles the actual initiations and updates of the visualizations.
 F1.js follows a linear flow, from map initiation to pie chart drawing and updating.
 After the data has been loaded in a queue, a main function is called.
 This main function handles all logic for drawing the map.

-The map is drawn using the **drawMap()** function, in here a colorscale is made for coloring of the countries with values from choro.json.
-The colors of all map states are defined as well as the thickness of all border states.
-Map markers are drawn and the selection and radius returned by the **drawMarkers()** function.
-Another marker relevant function, **showHideMarkers()** groups logic for showing and hiding the markers using radio buttons.

-The **zoom()** and **center()** functions are defined after the map is done drawing for correctly displaying the markers after mouse drag panning, scroll zooming (zoom) and mouse country click panning (center).

-The legend of the map is initiated in a right reserved margin, and colored using the same colors of the choro color scale.
-A tooltip is also added on mousemove to show and select countries with specific values.

-The line chart is pre-built using **buildLineChart()**.
-Empty axis are show to give feedback to the user that a linechart can be drawn.
-Within the line graph update function is defined within buildLineChart(), **updateLineGraph()**.
+The rest of the visualizations are cascades from the map init function, and initialised and updated with on clicks of relevant elements of another visualization.
+The general flow of F1.js is as follows:

+1. Map init
+  * marker on click function defined
+    * init line graph
+2. Line graph init
+  * Line graph update function defined
+  * overlay on click function defined
+    * init pie chart
+3. Pie chart init
+  * pie chart update function defined
+    * overlay on click updated to update pie chart

+Functions relevant to each part, e.g. map color gradients and functions that get indices from the overlay of the line graph are explained in detail in **section 2.2.3**.

  ## &nbsp;&nbsp; 2.2 Low level overview